 - 10/30, 00:50H: II Corps (Major Black) - Ref Plei Me: Camp rec'd a few mortar rds, some trip flares were set off and some SA fire.
 Nothing serious.
 7 cas, med evac requested.
 At 292350 Col Williams called Col Hieu, CofS II Corps.
 II Corps requested that 1st Cav TAOR be extended to include the Plei Me area except the camp itself.
 From present line on NS grid line ZA14 east to NS grid line AR77, on EW grid line ZA/AR15, south on AR77 to EW grid line 00, then west to NW grid line ZA14.
 Col Buchan, Gen Knowes, Col Williams and Col Mataxis agree.

 Pleime camp was a Special Forces outpost.
-Its dual commanders were Captain Harold Moore and Captain Tran Van Nhan, and was under the control of Colonel William McKean, 5th Special Forces Group Commander.
+Its dual commanders were Captain Harold Moore and Captain Tran Van Nhan, and were under the control of Colonel William McKean, 5th Special Forces Group Commander.
 The Headquarters of the 5th Special Forces Group was located at I Field Forces Vietnam in Nha Trang.

 Colonel McKean was the authority that provided the American Delta Team and the Vietnamese Special Forces company that were dispatched to Pleime camp by II Corps Command.
 Colonel Hieu had this combined Vietnamese American Special Forces team inserted at 5 kilometers northeast of the camp with a dual mission: first was to study the enemy troop distribution around the camp to determine the enemy intention that could be either to overrun the camp or to lure and ambush the rescue force; second was to reinforce the camp (Pleime, chapter IV):